 Pre-existing Conditions

-The number, severity, and stability of pre-existing medical conditions significantly affect your premium.
-Well-managed conditions like controlled blood pressure may add a modest amount.
-More complex conditions like recent heart surgery or active cancer treatment may result in substantial loadings or exclusions.
+The number, severity, and stability of your pre-existing medical conditions have a major impact on your premium.
+Well-managed blood pressure might add a modest loading.
+More complex conditions like recent heart surgery or active cancer treatment can result in significant surcharges or outright exclusions.

 🌏